How To: Paint Your Front Door

 Front doors undergo wear and tear on a daily basis, not least from the elements—precipitation and wind and the glaring-hot rays of the sun.
 That being the case, it’s no surprise that every so often, depending on the architecture of your home, it becomes necessary to paint the front door.
 Some might see this as a chore, a purely maintenance-oriented responsibility, but why not capitalize on the chance to paint the front door a new color?
 After all, a new look for the entryway can go a long way toward boosting curb appeal, and I think the change can make it more enjoyable to return home after a day at work or weekend away.
 Of course, painting is one of the easiest home improvements one might undertake, and if you start in the morning, you can have the project completely finished by nightfall.

-For best results, particularly if you are painting both sides of the door, I highly recommend remove the door from its hinges.
+For best results, particularly if you are painting both sides of the door, I highly recommend removing the door from its hinges.
 Certainly, it can be a hassle to do so—after all, front doors are heavy—but wouldn’t you rather inconvenience yourself for ten minutes than suffer the sight of a poor paint job over the next few years?

 Prepare an adequate work area.
 That includes laying down an old sheet or drop cloth to catch paint drips, then bringing a pair of sawhorses (or makeshift stand-ins) into position to hold the door off the floor.
 Finally, ask a friend or family member to help you lift the door and place it over the supports.